Pure narrowband photon-pair generation in a monolithic cavity: Results

 \section{Results}

-Using a CW pump we achieved heralding efficiencies of 64$\%$ and 73$\%$ in the signal and idler arms (corrected for the manufacturer specified detector efficiency of 86\%), respectively, without spectral filtering by the etalons.
-Here, the heralding efficiency is the probability that the partner photon is present in a fiber once its counterpart has been detected.
-The derived photon-pair generation rate was $5.5\times10^4~\mathrm{pairs\,s^{-1}\,mW^{-1}}$.
-Applying narrow spectral filtering with two etalons in the idler arm led to heralding efficiencies of 35\% in the signal arm and 84\% in the idler arm (corrected for the detector efficiency), reducing the photon-pair generation rate to $4.8\times10^4~\mathrm{pairs\,s^{-1}\,mW^{-1}}$.
-Filtering here is used to intersect the central cavity longitudinal mode, which couples efficiently into single-mode fibers, thus increasing the heralding efficiency.
+Using a CW pump we achieved heralding efficiencies of 70$\%$ in the idler arm and 15$\%$ in the signal arm, respectively, including transmission and detection losses.
+Here, the heralding efficiency is the probability that the partner photon is detected in a fiber once its counterpart has been detected.
+The asymmetry arises from filtering applied only to the idler arm, which intersects the central cavity mode that couples efficiently into single-mode fibers, thereby increasing the idler heralding efficiency while leading to a lower signal heralding efficiency.
 From the obtained efficiencies, we estimate the cavity escape efficiency to be about 94\%.
+The detected signal-idler pair rate was $8.1\times10^3~\mathrm{pairs\,s^{-1}\,mW^{-1}}$, corresponding to a photon generation rate inside the cavity of $7.4\times10^4~\mathrm{pairs\,s^{-1}\,mW^{-1}}$.
 With a pulsed pump, when the pulse bandwidth is larger than the cavity linewidth, the cavity (and filter) excludes a fraction of the pump, leading to a brightness and heralding efficiency reduction that inversely scale with the pump pulse length.
+For instance, the brightness reduction is only about 20\% for pump pulses of 5~ns length, increasing to roughly 50\% for 1.5~ns pulses or 75\% for 0.5~ns.
+The idler heralding efficiency remains approximately independent of the pump length while the signal heralding efficiency follows a behavior similar to that of the brightness.
+Furthermore, the brightness remained stable for several hours without any adjustments or tuning.